What's Love Got to Do with It (1993 film): Plot

-During one recording session of the song, "Nutbush City Limits" in 1973, an addicted Ike verbally attacks Tina for not singing the song properly, blaming her for the duo's issues in following their previous hits.
-After hitting Tina repeatedly, he initiates raping Tina.
-Finding no chance of escape, one night, Tina overdoses a full bottle of sleeping pills before a show and is rushed to a hospital where she recovers.
-Tina eventually visits a friend, a former Ikette, who convinces her to practice Buddhism and the chant Nam-Myoho-Renge-Kyo, telling her that the chanting would "change her life".
-Though skeptical, Tina attempts it and soon begins feverishly chanting, to the shock of onlookers, including Ike, who is distracted by the new Tina.
-Then, in 1976, while en route to a show in Dallas, a fed-up Tina begins to annoy Ike.
-While in the limousine on their way to the hotel, Ike and Tina engage in a physical fight which leaves them both bloodied and battered.
-Upon their entry, Ike falls asleep and Tina makes her escape with only her purse.
-Afraid of being found out, Tina runs to the back of the hotel and faces oncoming traffic before arriving at a Ramada Inn where she pleads to the hotel manager that she needs a room despite only having 36 cents on her person, the manager agrees and gives Tina the room.
-Tina later files for divorce and in the final matter, Tina agrees to give up everything except her stage name, which is granted.
+During one recording session of the song, "Nutbush City Limits" in 1973, an addicted Ike violently rapes Tina in their home recording studio for not singing the song to his satisfaction, blaming her for the duo's issues in following their previous hits.
+Feeling hopeless, Tina attempts suicide by consuming a whole bottle of sleeping pills before a show and is rushed to a hospital where she recovers.
+Tina eventually visits a friend, a former Ikette, who convinces her to practice Buddhism and the chant Nam-Myoho-Renge-Kyo which leads Tina to find a newfound strength.
+Then, in 1976, while en route to a show in Dallas, a fed-up Tina begins to annoy Ike and they get into a physical altercation in a limousine on their way to a hotel.
+Upon their arrival, Ike falls asleep and Tina flees, running across a freeway to the Ramada Inn where she finds refuge.
+Tina later files for divorce and in the final matter, she agrees to give up everything except her stage name.

 In 1980, Tina begins rebuilding her career at the cabaret circuit and invites a young impresario named Roger Davies to see her perform so he could manage her and help her realize her dreams as a rock star.
 Impressed that she still could perform, Davies agrees to manage her.
 Still, the presence of Ike threatens to derail her chances.
-After one rehearsal, Ike spots her and tries to convince her to return back to him.
-When she refuses, Ike gets belligerent and Tina leaves before Ike becomes violent.
-One night, around 1983, while watching an interview of herself on TV, a battered Ike Jr. comes to her house, warning her that Ike has plans of killing her.
-Turning to her Buddhist faith, she prepares for a show at the Ritz Theatre where Ike confronts her at her dressing room with a gun.
-Undeterred, Tina verbally silences him and leaves the dressing room where she dazzles the audience at the Ritz with her new hit single, "What's Love Got to Do with It" where she eventually realizes her dream of being a rock superstar.
+Turning to her Buddhist faith, she prepares for a show at the Ritz Theatre in 1983 where Ike confronts her im her dressing room armed with a gun.
+Undeterred, Tina verbally silences him and leaves the dressing room where she dazzles the audience at the Ritz with her new hit single, "What's Love Got to Do with It", where she eventually realizes her dream of being a rock superstar.